Emend by Eclipse

 “How can you say that?
 Why would this happen to us if it isn’t to change things?”

-“I didn’t say we weren’t back here to change things, only that we weren’t given a second pass to change things in a big way.”
+“I didn’t say we weren’t back here to change things, only that we weren’t given a second pass in order to change things in a big way.”

 “You’re going to have to explain this to me in small words because I’m not following you.”